lyzkov/Architectural/README.md

 ## Motivation

 I'm a person full of crazy ideas.
-I can't keep them untouched so after a couple of brainstorming sessions I've started high-level frameworks up on top of RxSwift for the most common mobile development challenges.
+I can't keep them untouched so after a couple of brainstorming sessions I've started high-level frameworks up on top of RxSwift, solving common challenges of mobile app development.
 Their names simply remind me phenomenons observable at great scale across oceans.

 ## Libraries